isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 Given all of this work, we can now define a few setoids to get a flavor for them.
 However, by this point, building objects out of copatterns on copatterns results in extremely long names, so we'll take great care to rename everything.
-We'll need all of this renaming several times, as we define a couple of setoids, and then give some examples, and then define a few more, so we can do the necessary work in a new module:
+We'll need all of this renaming several times: we'll define a couple of setoids, give some examples, and then define a few more.
+Therefore it seems prudent to do the necessary work in a new module:

 ```agda
 module Setoid-Renaming where